jpamata/jpamata.github.io/_posts/2019-09-12-jerusalem.md

 <!-- more -->

-<p align="justify">Now I won't post all my pics and videos here like my other blog posts about travel; maybe I'll post more stuff on my travel blog.
+<p align="justify">Now I won't post all my pics and videos here; maybe I'll post more stuff on my travel blog.
 But here's a few highlights from our stay...</p>

 <center>